Kash-Protocol/rusty-kash/kos/README.md

 Before you do anything else, enter: `network testnet-10` - specify that you want to interface with `testnet-10`.

-`node start` - start the kaspa node; you will need to wait for the node to sync
+`node start` - start the kash node; you will need to wait for the node to sync

 `node mute` - toggles node log output

 `wallet create` - create a local wallet;  You can create multiple wallets by specifying a name after the create command.
 For example: `wallet create alpha` will create a wallet `alpha` which can later be opened with `open alpha`.
-The default name for the wallet is `kaspa`.
+The default name for the wallet is `kash`.
 Each named wallet is stored in a separate wallet file.  (you can not currently rename the wallet once created)

 `account create bip32` - creates a new account in the currently opened wallet.
 You can give a name to the account by supplying it during creation as follows: `account create bip32 personal` or `account create bip32 business`.
 This will create an account named `personal` or `business`.
 Account names can be later used as shorthand when transferring funds between accounts or selecting them.